Rotorua New Zealand – Can You Smell It?

 One of the most famous geysers in Rotorua, which is at the same time the largest geyser in New Zealand and even in the southern hemisphere, is the Pōhutu Geyser.
 It erupts up to 15 times a day and is gigantic, often reaching 30 m (100 ft) up into the air.

-At first sight it is hard to believe that a native people has chosen this seemingly infertile location to settle.
-Nevertheless, this is the case, and they have with time learned to take advantage of the geothermal energy.
-The indigenous Māori people living in the Whakarewarewa village have learned to exploit the thermal resources and use it in their traditional way of living.
-They use the hot pools for nearly everything: to bath, to cook and to heat their homes.
+At first sight, it is hard to believe that a native people has chosen this seemingly infertile location to settle.
+Nevertheless, this is the case as the indigenous Māori tribes, throughout centuries, have learned to take advantage of geothermal energy here.
+The Māori people living in the Whakarewarewa village have learned to exploit the thermal resources over time and use them in their traditional way of living.
+They use the hot pools for nearly everything: bath, cook, and heat their homes.

-An example of a major change in recent times is the disappearance of the Pink and White Terraces – former natural wonders of New Zealand.
+An example of a significant change in recent times is the disappearance of the Pink and White Terraces – former natural wonders of New Zealand.
 They are the largest silica sinter deposits known to have existed on Earth.
 They were sadly destroyed in the eruption of Mount Tarawera in 1886.

 To experience Rotorua’s natural volcanic activity and geothermal wonders, you can go for a stroll following one of the tracks in the area.
 The city park, Kuirau Park, is one of the central locations to view the fascinating thermal activity.

 Another option in Rotorua is to go for a walk along the lakefront of Lake Rotorua.
-In the middle of the lake you can see the small Mokoia Island, which can be visited by boat.
+In the middle of the lake, you can see the small Mokoia Island, which can be visited by boat.

 You will notice how the waters change character as you approach the Sulphur Bay.
 The bay has a unique wildlife of water birds having adapted to the special conditions here.
 Sulphur Bay is right on top of an active geothermal field!
 The water is pretty acidic and low in oxygen.
 It is a true wildlife refuge with many roosting and nesting birds.
-Do stay on the paths at all times since the ground beside them can be both boiling and toxic – it is absolutely forbidden area!
+Stay on the paths at all times since the ground beside them can be both boiling and toxic – it is a forbidden area!

 The milky colour is caused by sulphur particles from the hydrogen sulphide gas rising from the seabed.